gradyrobbins/Nodejs-Passport-Login/README.md

 #### Special Thanks @ WebDevSimplified [35 minute tutorial](https://youtu.be/-RCnNyD0L-s) forked from their repository, linked [here](https://github.com/WebDevSimplified/Nodejs-Passport-Login)

 ## Before you get started:
 *  `.gitignore ` ignores `.env` so you may need to create one during installation and setup.
-Tutorial video has further info.
 *  The tutorial employs code shortcuts and project architecture that the original authors themselves strongly discourage from use in a production environment.
-Tutorial video has further info.
 [More info, sourced from the npm docs ](https://docs.npmjs.com/cli/v8/commands/npm-install) informs the below Setup & Installation instructions.
+* Both of these bulletpoints are addressed, during the video

 ## Getting started:
 ### Setup
 1.  `cd ~/workspace`
 2. Fork